Credit Cards and Coronavirus: An FAQ

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 LendingTree’s Chief Credit Analyst Matt Schulz addresses some frequently asked questions from credit cardholders.

-When it comes to the coronavirus, there are still many more questions than answers.
-That’s causing a tremendous amount of fear and anxiety throughout America and the world as people wrestle with a problem the likes of which we haven’t seen in our lifetimes.
+The coronavirus has caused a tremendous amount of fear and anxiety throughout America and the world as people wrestle with a problem the likes of which we haven’t seen in our lifetimes.